An Essay on Gay Equality by Jonathan Bannon Maher

 Thank you for reading.

 This essay was sent through postal mail to each of 535 members of Congress, 50 governors, 9 Supreme Court Justices, the President and the President-Elect, and there after to the leadership at the Department of Defense and thousands of state legislators, catalyzing the legislative marriage equality victories in the United States and the successful vote to repeal Don't Ask Don't Tell.
 Additionally I promoted it through online ads targeting gay individuals interested in politics in 2009 and 2010 in 52 countries, that received nearly 50 million views and 40,000 clicks, and provided links to write legislators after reading.
 It was also sent to the leaders of each country on Earth in May 2011 as part of my book, The Destiny of Humanity, immediately followed by the first United Nations gay rights declaration in June 2011.
-This wasn't covered in the media because others stepped in to claim credit to raise money for their organizations, and I didn't have the time or desire to sufficiently self-promote.
+This wasn't reported because credit was misattributed to people affiliated with organizations that purchased advertising from news organizations.
 It was written and sent off the cuff, and I am aware there are a few minor errors but have chosen to leave the original text intact.
 Correspondence with legislators is at the end of the essay, and correspondence with world leaders is available with my book.